jh3nd3rs0n/argmatey/README.md

 ## Example

-The following is an example of using ArgMatey.
+The following is a comprehensive example of using ArgMatey.

 <pre>